 #12 The Boxing and Fighting Parent

 Well, you know what it means.
 Teachers do not admire parents who come to schools to challenge them in the presence of learners.
-Physically attacking or arranging for teachers to be attacked will make such parents be disliked by nearly every teacher in the school.
+Physically attacking or arranging for teachers to be attacked will make such parents disliked by nearly every teacher in the school.
 When it comes to this behaviour, you can be sure of a unanimous stand of teachers against you.

 Conclusion